 Work Schedule and Attendance

 The work schedule should be discussed with your supervisor before employment begins and every semester thereafter to be certain expectations on both sides are communicated.
-The number of hours per week can be estimated by dividing the work study award by the hourly wage and then by 30 weeks (15 weeks in each semester).
-For example, if the award amount is $2200 per academic year and the hourly rate is $7.25, then the student should work 10 hours per week (2200 divided by $7.25/30) to earn the entire dollar amount of the award.
-If the student employee is unable to report for work, it is his/her responsibility to notify the supervisor and make an arrangement to make up the hours missed.
+Students are not allowed to work during scheduled class times.
+Most student employment positions are 10 hours/week.
+If the student employee is unable to report for work, it is their responsibility to notify the supervisor and make an arrangement to make up the hours missed.
 Students are expected to work the entire award period.

 Because work study is a source of financial aid, enrollment in classes is required for employment.
 Students who completely withdraw from classes must cease working effective the date of withdrawal.
 The only enrollment exception is during summer and periods between semesters when enrollment will occur.

-Work Study job transfers, in general, are discouraged and under normal circumstances only one transfer is allowed.
+Work Study job transfers, in general, are discouraged.
+Only one transfer is allowed under normal circumstances.
 The Work Study Coordinator is available to meet with the student employee to discuss the individual situation and make a decision about the transfer.

 Wages and Pay Period

 Work study is not deductible from the semester balance due.
-As hours are worked and time submitted to the Payroll Department, wages are paid monthly directly to the student.
-They may arrange for direct deposit or a refillable, debit card and payment occurs on the 10th of each month following employment and submission of approved hours.
+As hours are worked and time is submitted to the Payroll Department, wages are paid biweekly directly to the student.
+Students may set up direct deposit through ADP and payment occurs biweekly following employment and submission of approved hours.

 Work study wages are taxable income.
 Student employees will receive W-2 forms in January showing their earnings for the previous calendar year.
 If taxes are withheld from the paycheck the amount of taxes withheld will reduce the net amount of the earnings.